Assault & Battery Defense Lawyer in Chicago

 Chicago is one of the deadliest cities in the nation, with a high number of gun and armed violence cases.
 The good news is that the number of homicides has recently been dropping by double-digits, thanks to improved technology and more police involvement.
 Nevertheless, under certain circumstances, it is relatively common to be charged with armed violence, even if you havenât been violent, contrary to what the name suggests.
 Illinois legislation is very specific, and armed violence cases can become very complicated and serious if a defendant has a criminal record or if drug crimes are involved.
 Thatâs because even the presence of a dangerous weapon is considered a health and public safety threat.

 Under Illinois law, there are three sections that define when a person commits armed violence.

-There are dozens of types of guns and weapons that may dictate an armed violence charge and subsequent punishment.
-The following are Category I weapons:
+There are dozens of types of guns and weapons that may relate to an armed violence charge and subsequent punishment.
+The following are some Category I weapons:

 Below are some Category II weapons: